+THEA 2303 (3).
+ACTING 1.
 Exploration of the actor's imagination and the nature of acting, embracing training concepts of ease, honesty, sense memory, and concentration.

+THEA 2304 (3).
+ACTING 2.
 Beginning script work, in which the actor learns to analyze a scene for its events and to particularize these events in a series of expressive action tasks.
 Sophomore course.
 Prerequisite: THEA 2303.

+THEA 2305 (3).
+VOICE FOR THE STAGE 1.
 Employing body awareness, modified yoga positions, and a variety of isolated physical actions, students deepen their experience of breath, impulse, and vibration.
 This process of freeing the vocal mechanism allows students to practice ease and efficiency of vocal release and to begin to make acting choices that are self-revealing.
 General patterns of self-editing and an initial expansion of the actor's range and flexibility in performance are addressed.

+THEA 2306 (3).
+VOICE FOR THE STAGE 2.
 Students continue to practice ease and efficiency of vocal release and deepen their ability to make acting choices that are self-revealing.
 Vocal power, flexibility, and efficiency are enhanced and refined.
 Students are introduced to phonetic information and begin to execute detailed speech actions.

+THEA 2307 (3).
+MOVEMENT 1.
 Teaches students to individuate internal energies of the body; to use these energies to move the body to create precise statuary mime for the stage; and to begin to synthesize physical listening skills for ensemble acting.
 Skills taught include juggling, Hatha yoga, corporal mime, illusionistic pantomime, Tai Chi Ch'uan, and the improvising of mime pieces.

+THEA 2308 (3).
+MOVEMENT 2.
 Increases students' physical listening skills and practices these in unarmed stage combat.
 Skills taught include T'ui Sh'uo, Chi Sao, foil fencing (left and right), French sabre, Kung-fu animals, and conventions of unarmed stage combat.
 Prerequisite: THEA 2307.

-THE ART OF ACTING
+THEA 2311 (3).
+THE ART OF ACTING.
 Basic work in acting, voice, and movement for the nonmajor.
 Relaxation, concentration, imagination, and the actor's exploration and use of the social world.

-THEA 2319/MSA 3325 (3)

-FASHION HISTORY AND CULTURE
+THEA 2319/MSA 3325 (3).
+FASHION HISTORY AND CULTURE.
 How and why does what we wear tell us who we are?
 A study of clothing: its role in and reflection of various historical cultures, including the relationship between fashion, art, architecture, and the decorative arts of selected time periods.
 For majors and nonmajors.
+No prerequisites.

-SPECTACLE OF PERFORMANCE
+THEA 2321 (3).
+SPECTACLE OF PERFORMANCE.
 Ever wonder how they do that?
 Spectacle is part of our life and culture.
-Students will learn to deconstruct spectacle and analyze its influence upon themselves and society at large.
+Students learn to deconstruct spectacle and analyze its influence upon themselves and society at large.
 Go backstage to experience firsthand how effects are achieved.
-Students will be required to attend performances in a wide range of live venues and discuss what they observe, enabling them to view performance on a critical level.
+Students are required to attend performances in a wide range of live venues and discuss what they observe, enabling them to view performance on a critical level.
 For majors and nonmajors.
 No prerequisites.

-TEXT ANALYSIS

-Aids first-year student in the skills necessary to read a play as an actor, a director, a playwright, a designer, and a student of drama; as such, it is an essential foundation step in the major.
-Explores key styles and genres of dramatic literature and allows students to become familiar with important texts in the development of theatre.
-The class focuses on a balance of lecture and discussion, and assignments include reading, written papers, and text-based exercises.
-Guest lecturers from the faculty provide perspective on different areas of theatre production.
+THEA 2322 (3).
+TEXT ANALYSIS.
+Text Analysis aids first-year student in the skills necessary to read a play as an actor, a director, a playwright, a designer, and a student of drama; as such, it is an essential foundation step in the major.
+The course explores key styles and genres of dramatic literature and allows students to become familiar with important texts in the development of theatre.
+The class will focus on a balance of lecture and discussion, and assignments will include reading, written papers, and text-based exercises.
+Guest lecturers from the faculty will provide perspective on different areas of theatre production.